RubixML/ML/README.md

 ---
 ### Neural Network
-A number of the Estimators in Rubix are implemented as a Neural Network under the hood.
+A number of the learners in Rubix are implemented as a Neural Network under the hood.
 Neural nets are trained using an iterative supervised learning process called Gradient Descent with Backpropagation that repeatedly takes small steps towards minimizing a supplied cost function.
 Networks can have an arbitrary number of intermediate computational layers called *hidden* layers.
-Hidden layers can perform a number of tasks such as feature detection, normalization, and regularization.
+Hidden layers can perform a number of tasks such as higher order feature detection, non-linear activation, normalization, and regularization.

 ### Activation Functions
 The input to a node in the network is often passed through an Activation Function (sometimes referred to as a *transfer* function) which determines its output behavior.
 In the context of a *biologically inspired* neural network, the activation function is an abstraction representing the rate of action potential firing of a neuron.